mohammad-tahmasebi-ci/milestone-project/README.md

 ## Design Idea

-Wireframes are created using Word software.
-Font family used: Arial, Helvetica, sans-serif.
+Wireframes are created using the MS Word software.
 All content was written by the developer.
 Design is broken into the following main sections:

 	- Header
-	- Introduction
+	- Introduction area
 	- Game area
 	- Goodbye area
 	- Footer

 All above sections are included on one page and as such a minimal navbar is provided to return the user to the introduction screen.
-On page load, below the header, the introduction area, is displayed.
+On page load the introduction area, is displayed.
 The introduction area provides a brief description of the game's objective.
 Below the description, a carousel of images is displayed that clearly demonstrates the aim of the game.
 A Play button, is provided to enable the user to have a go at playing the game.
 Once the Play button is clicked, the introduction area is hidden, and the game area is presented to the user.
-After matching all hidden images, a message is presented to ask the user to play again.
+After matching all hidden images, a message is presented to ask whether the user would like to play again.
 If the answer is yes, then the images are shuffeled, rearranged, and the new screen is presented to the user to continue with the game.
 If the answer is no, the game area is hidden and a short, Goodbye, message is presented to thank the user for playing.

 ### Design Wireframes